 It’s easier to find a company that will insure your medical weed business than it is to find an insurer that will help you buy the drug for personal medical use.

 Are you looking for health insurance coverage?
-Before you spend too much time shopping around, read our article: “Which Type of Health Insurance Plan is Right for You?”
-And see this one, too: “Everything You Need to Know to Apply for Health Insurance.”
+Before you spend too much time shopping around, figure out which type of health insurance plan is right for you.

-A: Both FSAs and HSAs allow people to pay for medical treatments, services, and products their health insurance plans won’t cover.
+Both flexible spending accounts (FSAs) and health savings accounts (HSAs) allow people to pay for medical treatments, services and products their health insurance plans won’t cover.
 Given that, you might think you could use them to buy medical marijuana.
 Unfortunately, you can’t.

 Why?
 Pot is federally illegal even if you use it to treat a medical problem.
 And you can’t use either of these spending and savings accounts to purchase illegal substances.